smelecrinis/portfolio/README.md

 # portfolio

-A simple portfolio to showcase my projects with a voprwave aestethic.
+A simple portfolio to showcase my projects with a vaporwave aesthetic.

 https://smelecrinis.github.io/portfolio/